haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-b.md

 ## Conclusion

-This article is only a brief taste of what can be done with the API template and the power that it gives to the developers, to be agile with the API change and interfaces, and make a fancy tool easily, just start to think about adding a lazy-loading cache mechanism, unique ID to each request header, logging, telemetry, and muck much more. it's truly a powerful tool.
+This article is only a brief taste of what can be done with the API template and the power that it gives to the developers, to be agile with the API changes and interfaces, and make a fancy tool easily, just start to think about adding a lazy-loading cache mechanism, unique ID to each request header, logging, telemetry, and muck much more. it's truly a powerful tool.

 Feel free to explorer the full example source-code [react-typescript-spec-facade](https://github.com/haimkastner/react-typescript-spec-facade).